The National Gallery will present this major exhibition to the Renaissance artist Albrecht Dürer in 2021.

 It will begin with introducing Dürer and Nuremberg before showing his very first travels as an artist in training and then his first major journey to the Alps and Italy.
 Highlights of the exhibition will include some of his early studies of human proportion and visitors will experience how Dürer’s career developed in the years following his return to Nuremberg when he created the engravings which have become some of his best known works such as the Melancholia and Saint Jerome.
 It will also include portraits and some of his drawings in which Dürer recorded the people, places and animals he saw.

-Dürer’s Journeys: Travels of a Renaissance Artist will be on display at the National Gallery from the 13th February until the 16th May 2021.
+Dürer’s Journeys: Travels of a Renaissance Artist will be on display at the National Gallery in 2021.